K

 Conduct 'Jobs-to-be-Done' interviews focused entirely on the past.
 Instead of asking what they want you to build, ask: 'Walk me step-by-step through the last time you tried to solve this problem.
 What exactly did you do?
 What tool did you use?
 How much time did it take?'
 Pain lives in the past, not the future.

-🚀Minimum Viable Product (MVP)
+Focus on Minimum Viable Product (MVP) when

 Define the ONE core problem you solve.
 Build only the features needed to test if users will pay for that solution.
 Launch within 4-6 weeks.
 Your MVP should be embarrassingly simple — if you're not embarrassed by v1, you launched too late.